OutSystems/docs-support/src/enterprise/maintenance/seo-friendly-urls.md

 <div class="info" markdown="1">

 This section applies to Traditional Web Apps.
-For Reactive Web Apps, see [Technical Preview - SEO in Reactive Web Apps](https://success.outsystems.com/Documentation/11/Developing_an_Application/Technical_Preview_-_SEO_in_Reactive_Web_Apps).
+For Reactive Web Apps, see [SEO in Reactive Web Apps](https://success.outsystems.com/Documentation/11/Developing_an_Application/SEO_in_Reactive_Web_Apps).

 </div>